 The maximum recommended frequency of injection is no more than once daily and no more than three times weekly.

-B Adjunct to aetiologic diagnosis.
+Adjunct to aetiologic diagnosis

-Subjects without evidence of neurological dysfunction: 10-20 micrograms alprostadil to be injected into the corpus cavernosum and massaged through the penis.
-Over 80% of subjects may be expected to respond to a single 20 micrograms dose of alprostadil.
+Patients without evidence of neurological dysfunction: 10 to 20 micrograms alprostadil to be injected into the corpus cavernosum and massaged through the penis.
+Over 80% of patients may be expected to respond to a single 20 micrograms dose of alprostadil.

-Subjects with evidence of neurological dysfunction: These patients can be expected to respond to lower doses of alprostadil.
-In subjects with erectile dysfunction caused by neurologic disease/trauma the dose for diagnostic testing must not exceed 10 micrograms and an initial dose of 5 micrograms is likely to be appropriate.
+Patients with evidence of neurological dysfunction: These patients can be expected to respond to lower doses of alprostadil.
+In patients with erectile dysfunction caused by neurologic disease/trauma, the dose for diagnostic testing must not exceed 10 micrograms and an initial dose of 5 micrograms is likely to be appropriate.

-Should an ensuing erection persist for more than one hour, detumescent therapy should be employed prior to the subject leaving the clinic to prevent a risk of priapism (please refer to Section 4.9).
+Should an ensuing erection persist for more than one hour, detumescent therapy should be employed prior to the patient leaving the clinic to prevent a risk of priapism (see section 4.9).
 At the time of discharge from the clinic, the erection should have subsided entirely and the penis must be in a completely flaccid state.

 In case of lack of erectile response during the titration phase, patients should be monitored for systemic adverse effects.

-4.3.
-Contraindications
+4.3 Contraindications

-Caverject Dual Chamber should not be used in patients who have a known hypersensitivity to any of the constituents of the product; in patients who have conditions that might predispose them to priapism, such as sickle cell anaemia or trait, multiple myeloma, or leukaemia; or in patients with anatomical deformation of the penis, such as angulation, cavernosal fibrosis, or Peyronie's disease.
-Patients with penile implants should not be treated with Caverject Dual Chamber.
+Caverject Dual Chamber must not be used in patients who have:

+Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

+Conditions that might predispose them to priapism, such as sickle cell anaemia or trait, multiple myeloma, or leukaemia.

+Anatomical deformation of the penis, such as angulation, cavernosal fibrosis, or Peyronie's disease.

+Penile implants.

-Caverject Dual Chamber should not be used in men for whom sexual activity is inadvisable or contraindicated (e.g. patients suffering from severe heart disease).
+Caverject Dual Chamber must not be used in men for whom sexual activity is contraindicated (e.g. patients suffering from severe heart disease).

-4.4.
-Special Warnings and Special Precautions for Use
+4.4 Special warnings and precautions for use

 Underlying treatable medical causes of erectile dysfunction should be diagnosed and treated prior to initiation of therapy with alprostadil.

 Prolonged erection and/or priapism may occur following intracavernosal administration of alprostadil .
-To minimize the risk, select the lowest effective dose.
+To minimise the risk, select the lowest effective dose.
 Patients should be instructed to immediately report to a physician any erection lasting for a prolonged time period, such as 4 hours or longer.
 Treatment of priapism should not be delayed more than 6 hours.
-Treatment of priapism should be according to established medical practice (please refer to Section 4.9).
+Treatment of priapism should be according to established medical practice (see section 4.9).

 Painful erection is more likely to occur in patients with anatomical deformations of the penis, such as angulation, phimosis, cavernosal fibrosis, Peyronie's disease or plaques.
 Penile fibrosis, including angulation, cavernosal fibrosis, fibrotic nodules and Peyronie's disease may occur following the intracavernosal administration of Caverject Dual Chamber.
 The occurrence of fibrosis may increase with increased duration of use.
 Regular follow-up of patients, with careful examination of the penis, is strongly recommended to detect signs of penile fibrosis or Peyronie's disease.
 Treatment with Caverject Dual Chamber should be discontinued in patients who develop penile angulation, cavernosal fibrosis, or Peyronie's disease.